Arcturus816/Impact-of-Built-Environment/README.md

 Thus, we adopted a different approach:
-Instead of attaching variables from the Smart Location Database to each crash from the Kaggle data set, we instead aggregated the crashes by census block group.
+Instead of attaching variables from the Smart Location Database to each crash from the Kaggle data set, we instead aggregated the crashes by CBG.
-With this approach, our model would observe features of a census block group, then predict the number of severity-weighted crashes that occurred during the timeframe when the crash data was collected.
+With this approach, our model would observe features of a CBG, then predict the number of severity-weighted crashes that occurred during the timeframe when the crash data was collected.

-When engineering our target variable, we took the severity variable from Kaggle to create a "severity-weighted" crash, so that our prediction model would weigh severe crashes more heavily than light crashes.
+To engineer our target variable, we took the severity variable from Kaggle to create a "severity-weighted" crash, so that our prediction model would weigh severe crashes more heavily than light crashes.
-We also realized that, since census block groups are highly heterogenous in terms of both population and land area, that we would need to somehow control for these confounding variables.
+We also realized that, since CBGs are highly heterogeneous in terms of both population and land area, we would need to somehow control for these confounding variables.
-Ideally, we would have controlled for vehicle miles traveled in each census block group.
+Ideally, we would have controlled for vehicle miles traveled in each CBG.
 While the Smart Location Database had variables with `VMT` in the name, we could not find explanations of these variables in the [Smart Location Database Technical Documentation and User Guide](https://www.epa.gov/system/files/documents/2023-10/epa_sld_3.0_technicaldocumentationuserguide_may2021_0.pdf),